camunda/camunda-docs-static/get-started/content/javaee6/task-form.md

 Open the process with the modeler.
 In the properties view, set the `Condition` property of the conditional sequence flows after the exclusive gateway to `${orderBusinessLogic.getOrder(orderId).approved}` respectively `${not orderBusinessLogic.getOrder(orderId).approved}`.

-When you are done, save all resources, perform a Maven build and redeploy the process application.
-You can now approve the pizza order from the tasklist.
+When you are done, save all resources, [perform a Maven build](../deploy/#build-the-process-application), and [redeploy](../deploy/#deploy-to-wildfly) the process application.
+Start the process `Order Pizza` in [tasklist](http://localhost:8080/camunda/app/tasklist).
+Fill out the emerging form.
+Select the `All Tasks` element on the left side of the tasklist.
+An `Approve Order` task should then be listed on the tasklist.
+Go the task and press on {{< glyphicon name="user" text=" Claim" >}}.
+Now you can approve the pizza order.

 {{< get-tag repo="camunda-get-started-javaee" tag="Step-6" >}}